Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Numerical Results

 We now assess the complexity of the various Gram-matrix computation methods in comparison to the overall complexity required for linear MMSE-based data detection, which includes Gram-matrix and matched-filter computation as well as matrix inversion for each active subcarrier.
 The results shown here are for a $128\times8$ (the notation represents $B\times U$) massive MU-OFDM-MIMO system with $1200$ active subcarriers and a delay spread of $L=144$.}

 \revision{ \fref{fig:gram_graph} compares the complexity of Gram matrix computation for four different methods, brute-force, exact, 0th-, and 1st-order interpolation methods for $\abs{\setP} = \{0.25\abs{\Omega},0.5\abs{\Omega},0.75\abs{\Omega},\abs{\Omega}\}$.
 The solid part of the bar plot shows the complexity of Gram matrix computation; the fenced part corresponds to the remaining complexity required for data detection (including matched-filter computation and a matrix inversion for each active subcarrier).
-The percentage values indicate the relative complexity of Gram-matrix computation compared to the total complexity required for data detection.}
+The percentage values indicate the relative complexity of Gram-matrix computation compared to the total complexity required for data detection. \revisiontwo{ We assume a Cholesky-based implicit matrix inversion for detection \cite{WYLDCS2018}.
+As demonstrated in \cite{studer2011asic}, Gram matrix computation requires majority of the computational complexity, as it scales quadratically in the number of BS antennas. } }

-\revision{We see that the exact interpolation method incurs significant complexity in the simulated system (see \fref{sec:subsec_exact} for exact details when exact interpolation achieves lower complexity than a BF approach).
+\revision{We see that the exact interpolation method results in high complexity in the considered system (see \fref{sec:subsec_exact} for exact details when exact interpolation achieves lower complexity than a BF approach).
 We also see that the proposed 0th and 1st order approximation methods both achieve significant complexity reductions.
 For $\abs{\setP} = 0.25\abs{\Omega}$, the proposed methods requires less than half the complexity of a BF approach.
 As we will show in \fref{sec:error_rate_perf}, the proposed approximate interpolation methods will exhibit similar error-rate performance as that the BF approach (see Figs. \ref{fig:biterrorrate} and \ref{fig:tradeoff}), but does so at fraction of the computational complexity. }